JPeters775/osticket-prereqs/README.md

 <p>
 Open the IIS application.
 On the leftside of the IIS, you will see the pulldown with the name of your VM.
 Go to "Sites" -> "Default Web Site -> osTicket.

 Next, on the right of the screen, click "Browse *:80”.
 This will bring you to the webpage of osTicket.
 You will see that a few extensions are needed to continue.
-We'll go over that next.
+You'll go over that next.
 </p>
 <br />